immauss/openvas/docs/Readme.md

 ```
 docker run --rm -it -v <path to backup file>:/backup.tar.gz -v openvas:/mnt alpine /bin/sh -c "cd /mnt; tar xvf /backup.tar.gz"
 ```
+# Scripting

+It's possible to interact with gvmd via custom scripts and scripts provided by Greenbone.
+If you are running openvas/gvmd on a single machine, then the scripts will usually communicate with gvmd via socket.
+With it running in the container, you would need to copy the scripts into the container to run them.
+Alternatively, your scripts can communicate with gvmd via tcp on port 9390.
+The easiest way to do this is to tell docker to expose the port by adding ''' -p 9390:9390 ''' to the start command.
+This forwards port 9390 on your host machine to port 9390 on the container.
+Now you should be able to send the connection to the IP of your host computer and and script will connect to the container.

+Alternatively, you  could start a new container with the scripts installed on the same docker network, and have the script connect to the container IP on port 9390.

 # Options
 The following options can be set as environment variables when starting the container.
 To set an environment variable use "-e":